Musaab-Estaifee-Projects/nextify_ecommerce_assignment/README.md

 ## Project Description

 This project is a full-stack e-commerce application developed using Next.js.
 The application allows users to browse products, add items to a shopping cart, sign in/sign up, and complete a simulated checkout process.
-This project includes a product management dashboard for admins and uses Auth0 for secure user authentication.
+This project includes a product management dashboard for admins and uses a secure user authentication.

 ---